Kogan Creek Power Station: Facilities

-A 28 km, 275kV transmission line from the Braemar Creek substation, as well as the Western Downs substation adjacent to Kogan Creek, connects the Kogan Creek power station to the National Electricity Market, providing power to Queensland and New South Wales.
+A 28 km, 275 kV transmission line from the Braemar Creek substation, as well as the Western Downs substation adjacent to Kogan Creek, connects the Kogan Creek power station to the National Electricity Market, providing power to Queensland and New South Wales.

 Also located at the Western Downs substation are several grid battery projects; the 200 MW / 400 MWh Western Downs Green Power Hub battery with its photovoltaic 400 MW solar, the 100 MW / 200 MWh Chinchilla battery, and the 150 MW / 300 MWh Ulinda Park battery.